caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-usage-examples.md

 Next, we define a usage example as a function that takes a `UsageDriver` subclass as input.
 We often call the input `use`, by convention, but you can call it anything.
-This function starts by initiating two sequence artifacts using the factory functions that we just defined.
+This function starts by instantiating two sequence artifacts using the factory functions that we just defined.
 It then defines the relevant action call, which in our case will be to the `dwq2` plugin's `nw_align` action.
-It also assignes the input, and provides a name for the output.
+It also assigns the inputs, and provides a name for the output.

-That's it for defining the actual usage example.
-This one is just using built-in default values, but you could addionally pass parameters to the action in this usage example, or a second usage example that you associated with the action.
+This usage example is using default parameter values, but you could addionally pass parameters to the action in this usage example, or add a second usage example that does that which you also associate with this action.

 The following code in my `q2-dwq2/q2_dwq2/_examples.py` file defines the usage example: